 Langermania is the leader in providing specialty products for independent pharmacies to grow their revenue.
 Many of our products are not found in the chain stores, eliminating the worry of competition and keeping up with the latest products.
 We work diligently to source the latest trends to be able to offer over 7,000 stores unique items.
 Visit our website to see more of what we offer and how we can help grow your independent pharmacy.

-If you asked a room full of independent pharmacy business owners if they would prefer to increase the number of customers filling $10 prescriptions, or increase the dollar value of existing scripts, chances are they’d all choose the latter.
-But many believe it’s easier to find more customers and admit to focusing on marketing tactics to attract new business instead of working to optimize current prescription profit margins.
+If you ask a room full of independent pharmacy owners if they would prefer to increase the volume of $10 prescriptions or increase the dollar value of existing scripts, chances are they’d all choose the latter.
+However, many believe it’s easier to find more customers; and focus on tactics to attract new business instead of optimizing current prescription profit margins.

-While increasing the patients you have coming in the door can certainly make your business, well, busier.
+Yes, increasing the number of patients walking into your pharmacy can make your business, well, busier.
 Take a moment to ask yourself if you are looking to be busier or more profitable?
-One of the easiest ways to improve your bottom line is to focus on increasing the profit per script of your existing patients.
+One of the easiest ways to improve your bottom line is to focus on increasing the profit margins per prescription with your existing patients.

-PDS Members are spending at least one hour per day mining their database and utilizing the PDS Profit Chart They are identifying profit-driven opportunities where, for example, a doctor-approved switch from one low-profit drug to one in the same drug class, but with a higher margin, can increase your profits every month that patient is on the prescription, and often lead to fewer side effects.
+PDS Members are spending at least one hour per day analyzing their dispensing and utilizing the PDS Profit Chart to identify new opportunities to grow their profit margins.
+For example, a doctor-approved switch from one low-profit drug to another in the same drug class, but with a higher margin, can increase your profits every month that patient is on the prescription.
 A $10 prescription can quickly generate a $100 profit (when filled monthly) almost instantaneously.

-For example, Mike, owner of a Utah-based pharmacy and a PDS Member since 2013, credits using the Profit Chart to having the best few months in the history of his business.
-Mike and his team have tripled their profits per script in his most recent month of reporting – a difference that amounts to a $40,000 boost to his bottom line!
+For example, Mike, owner of a Utah-based pharmacy and a PDS Member since 2013, credits the Profit Chart as key to having the best few months in the history of his business.
+Mike and his team tripled their profit margin per prescription in his most recent month of reporting.
+The difference amounts to a $40,000 boost to his bottom line!

-Once you identify an excellent opportunity for a profit increase, identify other candidates that have been prescribed the first medication and see if you can benefit from suggesting the switch to them as well.
+Once you identify an excellent opportunity, begin looking for other candidates that have been prescribed the first medication to see if they would benefit from suggesting the switch as well.

 PDS Member Vic, owner of North Carolina-based pharmacy, did just that by implementing the Pain Protocol.
-Seeing how well the pain medication switch for several patients fared – $90,000 in one month to be exact – Vic realized that if he thought broadly, he could replace several medications, following the profit and improving comfort and care for a huge percentage of his pain patients.
+After seeing how well the pain medication switch for several patients fared, $90,000 in one month to be exact, Vic realized that he could increase profit margins and improve the comfort for a huge percentage of his pain patients.
 Running a profitable independent pharmacy and providing world-class healthcare outcomes are not mutually exclusive.

 The Profit Chart Paradigm Shift: Pharmacy Businesses Are Allowed to Make Money!

-The “profit-driven” mindset and practice of utilizing data mining can be a bit of a paradigm shift for many independent pharmacy business owners.
+The “profit-driven” mindset and practice of utilizing data to grow your business can be a bit of a paradigm shift for many independent pharmacy owners.

 PDS Members John and Sue, owners of a Kansas-based pharmacy, recall that at first, they felt like they were “gaming the system.”
 They shared that it felt wrong to be seeking the greatest profit from their patients when they had chosen the pharmacy industry with patient-care and not profits in mind.

-Amy, an Oklahoma-based PDS Member, felt very similar but shared that ultimately the PDS Founder, Dan Benamoz, put it best when he explained that leveraging data mining is one of the best ways to move the needle and keep her in business.
+Amy, an Oklahoma-based PDS Member, felt very similar but shared that ultimately the PDS Founder, Dan Benamoz, put it best when he explained that leveraging RxAnalytics is one of the best ways to move the needle and keep her in business.

 Turning Ideas into Action!

 If you’re ready to stop focusing on things out of your control – like low-paying insurance providers – download our newest eBook – The Pharmacy Business Blueprint for Massive ROI – now!
 Or, to see how PDS can help you turn $10 prescriptions into a $100 profit, chat with one of our Account Executives; let us know how we can help you.

 Here at PDS, we take pride in highlighting some of our incredible solutions partners.
 We know these companies have the potential to revolutionize pharmacies just like yours through their products and services.
 We’re excited to introduce Ideal Protein; read on for their sponsored blog post about an exciting new revenue stream that is focused on wellness & better patient outcomes.